viraj96/gpu-colcheck-py/README.md

-# GPu-Voxel based collision checking in Python
+# GPU-Voxel based collision checking in Python

 gpu-colcheck-py is a python module that provides a collision checking functionality that is built over [gpu-voxels](https://www.gpu-voxels.org/) library.
 This module was built using [pybind11](https://github.com/pybind/pybind11) Cmake-based build system.
 To install and get it work you will need to get first install gpu-voxels on your machine and then follow the installation instructions below to get it working.